Be a Part of the Search for Invasive Species

-In 2006 Florida reported spending $100M per year to repair canal banks ruined by an invasive species called Nutria.
+In 2006 Florida reported spending $100M to repair canal banks ruined by an invasive species called Nutria.

 Invasive species found in the Great Lakes have also caused harm.
 Read examples below.

-- The Fishhook Waterflea has been known to clog fishing nets of fishermen, costing them more money.
+- The Fishhook Waterflea has been known to clog fishing nets of fishermen.

 - The Eurasian Watermilfoil interferes with swimming, fishing, water skiing, and boating - activities the Great Lakes are famous for.

-- Round Gobies defend spawning sites in rocky and gravel habitats that are prime spawning areas for native fish in the Great Lakes.
+- Round Gobies defend spawning sites in rock and gravel habitats that are prime spawning areas for native fish in the Great Lakes.

 What to do if you find an invasive species!

-There are a few things we ask your to please do before reporting an invasive species.
+There are a few things we ask you to please do before reporting an invasive species.

 Write down the location of where you found the species before you forget.
 We really want longitudinal and latitudinal coordinates.
-However, if - like most people - you are unable to have these look for landmarks or other things that can help us distinguish exactly where you found the organisms.
+However, if - like most people - you do not have the coordinates, look for landmarks or other things that can help us distinguish exactly where you found the organisms.
 For example - “within 2 yards of the public beach boat access on Green Lake”.